BGnoinski/gnoinski.ca/ben/build_site/content/How_this_site_came_to_be.md

 With that docker container built I ran it using `docker run -td {IMAGE ID}` And then got into it running `docker exec -it {CONTAINER ID} /bin/sh`

-I started going through the pelican docs doing their `pelican quickstart` and my docker file new looks like:
+I started going through the pelican docs.
+I ran their `pelican quickstart` while updating my docker file with all the requirements.
+It now looks like:

 ```
 FROM alpine:latest